dvdesolve/l2-multimd/README.md

 ## What is it?
 This tool allows you to run several molecular dynamics simulations on Lomonosov-2 cluster simultaneously using only one SLURM job.
-Total number of nodes needed for allocation auto-computed according to provided taskfile.
+Total number of nodes needed for allocation auto-computed according to provided [taskfile](#taskfile-synopsis).

+Though this tool has been designed specially for [Lomonosov-2 supercomputer cluster](https://parallel.ru/cluster/lomonosov2.html) it can be easily modified for use with any cluster which uses [SLURM workload manager](https://slurm.schedmd.com/).
+Even if your cluster uses another workload manager **l2-multimd** can still be adapted for it without any major code modifications.

+Feel free to use it, modify it and contribute to it by reporting bugs, suggesting enhancements, feature requests and pull requests.

 ## Dependencies
-You need `bash` interpreter of version 4.0 or higher
+### Installation
+For successfull installation make sure you have the following packages/utilities installed and available:
+- `bash` (>= 4.0)
+- `md5sum`
+- `awk` (make sure that `awk` executable is in your `PATH`)
+- `sed`

+### Usage
+To use **l2-multimd** on your cluster make sure that the following packages/utilities are available in your environment:
+- `bash` (>= 4.0)
+- SLURM package (`sbatch` and `srun` executables)
+- `awk`
+- `sed`
+Also if you want to be able to run MPI versions of executables please install MPI package which provides `mpirun` binary (OpenMPI should work fine)

 ## How to install